dabrahams/swift/docs/CppInteroperabilitySpec.md

 `inout` in call context, is the most we could hope for, but as noted above provides only marginal benefits and makes the mapping asymmetric.

+Mapping any two C++ types (e.g. `T*` and `T&`) to the same Swift type is a non-starter per our goals, as it would make some C++ APIs inaccessible.
+You need to be able to access every template specialization and/or overload.

 An [extension to property wrappers ](https://forums.swift.org/t/pitch-2-extend-property-wrappers-to-function-and-closure-parameters) that seems likely to be accepted, and likely further directions, seem as though